The project management life cycle provides a framework for managing any type of project.

 Project Execution is where most of the time, money, and people are used on a project.
 This is where the action takes place.

-During this phase the project manager has to keep all the activities moving forward in a coordinated manner.
+During this phase of the project management life cycle the project manager has to keep all the activities moving forward in a coordinated manner.
 This means you will need to track the progress of each activity and adjust your plans when the situation changes.
 This tracking and adjustment of project activities is also known as Monitor and Control.

 During the execution phase all of the agreed project deliverables should be implemented and accepted by the customer.
 The customer can be an internal customer or an external customer.